pavan485/mongoDB/README.md

-# Nodejs-Influx
+# Python-MongoDB
-Catchpoint Integration with InfluxDB
+Catchpoint Integration with MongoDB
 ---
 We can use this integration to pull timeseries data from Catchpoint and store it in MongoDB for analysis or as a long-term test data storage solution.